 \end{figure}

 We received 119 valid samples for the survey.
 Fifty of them are from people with no music background, 59 are from amateur musicians, and the rest 10 are from professional musicians.
-The average rating given to computer generated performances and human recordings are listed in Table \ref{tab:avg_rating}.
-It is clear that for professional and amateur musician, the average rating given to human performances are higher than computer performances.
+The average ratings given to computer generated performances and human recordings are listed in Table \ref{tab:avg_rating}.
+It is clear that for professional and amateur musician, the average rating given to human performances is higher than that given to computer performances.
 However, for participants who have no experience in music, the ratings are much closer.
-A Student T-test on the two ratings given by participants with no experience yields a p-value of 0.0312, therefore we can't reject the null hypothesis that the two ratings are different under a significance level of 99\%.
-Therefore we can say for participants with no music experience, the computer generated music and human recordings are indistinguishable.
+A Student’s t-test on the two ratings given by participants with no experience yields a p-value of 0.0312, therefore we can't reject the null hypothesis that the two ratings are different under a significance level of 99\%.
+Therefore we can say that for participants with no music experience, the computer generated music and human recordings are indistinguishable.

 \begin{table}